A traditional Russian cake, this apple sharlotka is lovely enjoyed warm. Full of fruit, this is a great way to enjoy apple season!

 - 3 large eggs, at room temperature

-- 1 tsp vanilla or vanilla bean paste
+- 1 teaspoon vanilla, or vanilla bean paste

 - Icing/Confectioners sugar, for dusting

-Preheat the oven to 350° F with rack in centre of oven.
+- Preheat the oven to 350° F with rack in centre of oven.
 Grease the bottom and sides of an 8-inch springform pan and line the bottom with a circle of parchment paper.
 Set aside on a baking sheet.

-In a large bowl, toss the apples with the lemon juice and 2 Tbsp. of the sugar and let stand for 15 minutes.
+- In a large bowl, toss the apples with the lemon juice and 2 Tbsp. of the sugar and let stand for 15 minutes.
 Meanwhile, in a small bowl, whisk the flour with the cinnamon, nutmeg and salt.

-In a medium bowl with an electric mixer or the bowl of a stand mixer, beat the eggs with the remaining 3/4 cup plus 2 Tbsp. sugar at medium-high speed until thick and pale yellow and a ribbon forms when the beaters are lifted, 8 to 10 minutes.
+- In a medium bowl with an electric mixer or the bowl of a stand mixer, beat the eggs with the remaining 3/4 cup plus 2 Tbsp. sugar at medium-high speed until thick and pale yellow and a ribbon forms when the beaters are lifted, 8 to 10 minutes.
 Add the vanilla and mix in.
 Gently fold in the dry ingredients just until mixed.

-Bake the sharlotka (on the baking sheet, to catch any dripfor about 1 hour, or until it is golden and crisp on top and a cake tester inserted in the centre comes out clean.
+- Bake the sharlotka (on the baking sheet, to catch any dripfor about 1 hour, or until it is golden and crisp on top and a cake tester inserted in the centre comes out clean.
 Transfer to a rack and let it rest for 15 minutes.
 Run a knife around the inside edge of the pan, then remove the outer ring.
 Dust with confectioners’ sugar and serve warm.